-Feature artist and producer.
+Feature artist and producer. b.
 Ottawa, Canada, 13th July, 1893.
-Well-known for the "Old Log Cabin" programme.
+Wellknown for the "Old Log Cabin" programme.
 Address: Littlebury, Saffron Walden, Essex.
 Phone: Saffron Walden 2191.
 Served in the Canadian Army in the 1st World War, twice wounded.
 Previously worked as a journalist and rancher in Canada.
-Has been in British radio for 12 years and recent proinclude "Rocky Mountain grammes Rhythm."
+Has been in British radio for 12 years and recent programmes include "Rocky Mountain Rhythm."
 Hobbies: Motor-boating and shooting.
 Lives on his own small farm in Essex and likes country life.
 Clubs: Eccentric and Grand Order of Water Rats.